-Failure to have an approved state child support plan could result in the loss of all federal funding for the child support program (roughly \$85 million per year) and loss of up to 5% of the \$400 million in the Temporary Assistance for Needy Families (TANF) funding.
-As a result of this warning, Governor Gregoire directed the Division of Child Support to put together a workgroup to make recommendations to the legislature no later than January 15, 2006.
-The Governor directed that the workgroup provide a report that contains recommendations for needed amendments to our child support guideline statutes, a process for improving record keeping of orders entered, and a better method of ensuring that our child support guidelines are reviewed and updated as federally required.
+Then in February of 2005, DCS received a letter from the Regional Administrator of the Federal Office of Child Support Enforcement (OCSE) indicating that the child support guidelines had not been reviewed as required by 45 CFR 302.56, and warning that Washington state's child support plan might be disapproved if the review did not occur.
+As a result of this warning, Governor Gregoire directed DCS to put together a workgroup to make recommendations to the Legislature no later than January 15, 2006.
+The Governor directed that the 2005 Workgroup provide a report that contained recommendations for needed amendments to the child support guideline statutes, a process for improving record keeping of orders entered, and a better method of ensuring that the child support guidelines are reviewed and updated as federally required.
 As part of the review, DCS contracted with Policy Studies, Inc., to do a review and analysis of the support schedule in compliance with 45 CFR 302.56(e) and (h).
-The Workgroup delivered its report to the Governor and the Legislature in January 2006.25 Although several consensus items were included in the Workgroup's Report, the Legislature made no changes to the child support schedule in the 2006 legislative session.
+The 2005 Workgroup delivered its report to the Governor and the Legislature in January 2006.
+Although several consensus items were included in that report, the Legislature made no changes to the child support schedule in the 2006 legislative session.

-In the 2007 legislative session,26 the Washington Legislature established the Child Support Schedule Workgroup, which was tasked to "continue the work of the 2005 child support guidelines workgroup, and produce findings and recommendations to the legislature, including recommendations for legislative action, by December 30, 2008."
-The Workgroup was given fourteen specific issues to consider.27 The 2007 Workgroup delivered its Report28 to the legislature on December 30, 2008.
+However, in the 2007 legislative session, the Legislature established the Child Support Schedule Workgroup, which was tasked to "continue the work of the 2005 child support guidelines workgroup, and produce findings and recommendations to the Legislature, including recommendations for legislative action, by December 30, 2008."
+The Workgroup was given fourteen specific issues to consider.
+40 The 2007 Workgroup delivered its Report to the Legislature on December 30, 2008.

-In the 2009 legislative session, the legislature adopted ESHB 1794,29 which was based on the Report of the 2007 Child Support Schedule Workgroup.30 ESHB 1794 made the first major changes to the Washington Child Support Schedule in almost 20 years.
+In the 2009 legislative session, the Legislature adopted ESHB 1794, 42 which was based on the Report of the 2007 Child Support Schedule Workgroup.
+43 ESHB 1794 made the first major changes to the Washington Child Support Schedule in almost 20 years.
 That bill:

-- Expanded the Economic Table up to a combined monthly net income (CMNI) of \$12,000, which covered families with combined annual gross incomes of approximately \$200,000. - Provided that for combined monthly net income (CMNI) of less than \$1000, the obligation is "based upon the resources and living expenses of each household," and minimum support may not be less than \$50 per child per month except when allowed under RCW 26.19.065(2). - Provided that the Economic Table is presumptive for CMNI up to and including \$12,000, and that when CMNI exceeds \$12,000, the court may exceed the presumptive amount of support set for CMNI of \$12,000 upon written findings of fact. - Removed the presumption that the basic support amounts in the Economic Table included a certain amount for health care expenses.
-Prior to this time, RCW
+- Expanded the Economic Table up to a combined monthly net income (CMNI) of \$12,000, which covered families with combined annual gross incomes of approximately \$200,000. - Provided that for combined monthly net income (CMNI) of less than \$1000, the obligation is "based upon the resources and living expenses of each household," and minimum support may not be less than \$50 per child per month except when allowed under RCW 26.19.065(2).